Demeter: Lineage, consorts, and offspring

 According to Diodorus Siculus, in his Bibliotheca historica written in the 1st century BC, Demeter and Zeus were also the parents of Dionysus.
 Diodorus described the myth of Dionysus's double birth (once from the earth, i.e. Demeter, when the plant sprouts) and once from the vine (when the fruit sprouts from the plant).
 Diodorus also related a version of the myth of Dionysus's destruction by the Titans ("sons of Gaia"), who boiled him, and how Demeter gathered up his remains so that he could be born a third time (Diod. iii.62).
 Diodorus states that Dionysus's birth from Zeus and his older sister Demeter was somewhat of a minority belief, possibly via conflation of Demeter with her daughter, as most sources state that the parents of Dionysus were Zeus and Persephone, and later Zeus and Semele.

 In Arcadia, a major Arcadian deity known as Despoina ("Mistress") was said to be the daughter of Demeter and Poseidon.
 According to Pausanias, a Thelpusian tradition said that during Demeter's search for Persephone, Poseidon pursued her.
 Demeter turned into a horse to avoid her younger brother's advances.
 However, he turned into a stallion and mated with the goddess, resulting in the birth of the horse god Arion and a daughter "whose name they are not wont to divulge to the uninitiated".
 Elsewhere, he says that the Phigalians assert that the offspring of Poseidon and Demeter was not a horse, but Despoina, "as the Arcadians call her".

 In Orphic literature, Demeter seems to be the mother of the witchcraft goddess Hecate.

 Both Homer and Hesiod, writing c.
-700 BC, described Demeter making love with the agricultural hero Iasion in a ploughed field during the marriage of Cadmus and Harmonia.
+700 BC, described Demeter having sex with the agricultural hero Iasion in a ploughed field during the marriage of Cadmus and Harmonia.
 According to Hesiod, this union resulted in the birth of Plutus.

 Demeter took Mecon, a young Athenian, as a lover; he was at some point transformed into a poppy flower.

 The following is a list of Demeter's offspring, by various fathers.
 Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.